 - Get worked up and upset for no reason

-- Have delusions -- they hear or see things that aren’t real
+- "See things that aren’t real

 These symptoms will start suddenly.
 They may come and go or steadily get worse later in the day.